Zenika/karto/README.md

 ```
 This will:
 - create a `karto` namespace
-- create a `karto` service account with a role allowing to list all pods, namespaces and network
+- create a `karto` service account with a role allowing to watch the resources displayed by Karto (namespaces, pods,
-policies in the cluster
+  network policies, services, deployments...)
 - deploy an instance of the application in this namespace with this service account

 #### Exposition